sangjunyoo-phd/BCG-Virtual-Experience-Program-Data-Science-Advanced-Analytics-/README.md

 Discount strategy will work better with customers who is already paying high prices for the service and if the churn status is really price sensitive event.

 ## 3. Feature Engineering
 * Two relational datasets provided.
-Include price data to client history data.
+Include price information to the client history data.
 * Deal with outliers: either by z-score or boxplot
 * Some features are highly skewed.
 Handle them with log(x+1) conversion
 * Imbalanced data: use balanced randomforest to categorize Yes Chrun / No Churn customers